MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

-\paragraph{Selecting repositories} We want to find repositories that are well covered by unit tests, so that we can automatically evaluate the migration correctness using the tests.
+We want to find repositories that use some source library, and then migrate them to use an analogous target library.
+To make the test-based evaluation reliable, we want to select repositories whose tests have good code coverage.
 We start by downloading a list of \RepoSeartCount Python GitHub repository metadata using SEART~\cite{seart} service.
 We use the filters to select Python repositories that have at least one commit after \SeartFilterLastCommitAfter to discard repositories that are not actively maintained.
 We also filter out repositories with less than \SeartFilterMinLines lines of code to ensure that the repositories have some code to migrate.
+We then filter out repositories using the following criteria before cloning them for further analysis: